 - In either case a copy shall be given to the College President.

-- If no agreement is reached in Step I, the student(s) may, within five (5) days from the receipt of a written answer, present the grievance, in writing, to the Records Office who will forward it to the Associate Dean of Student Development and Services for routing to the supervising administrator to whom the employee in Step I reports.
+- If no agreement is reached in Step I, the student(s) may, within five (5) days from the receipt of a written answer, present the grievance, in writing, to the Records Office who will forward it to the Dean of Student Engagement, Persistence, and Succes for routing to the supervising administrator to whom the employee in Step I reports.
 The administrator shall discuss the grievance within five (5) days with the student(s), at a time mutually agreeable to both parties.

 - If at this meeting a settlement is reached, it shall be reduced to writing and signed by the dean and the student(s).
 A copy shall be given to the employee and/or College President.